rollkit/docs/tutorials/artela-evm-plus-plus.md

 ## 🛥️ Run with Docker Compose

-Ensure Docker is installed on your system before initiating the Artela rollup node.
-If not, download and follow the setup instructions [here](https://www.docker.com/products/docker-desktop/).
+Ensure Docker is installed on your system before setting up the Artela rollup node.
+If not already installed, download and follow the setup instructions available [here](https://www.docker.com/products/docker-desktop/).

-After installing Docker, execute the following command to start a local development node:
+After installing Docker, run the following command to start a local development node:

 ```bash
 docker compose up -d
 ```

-This command initiates the Artela rollup node with Rollkit and local-DA.
-Monitor the logs using this command:
+This command launches the Artela rollup node with Rollkit and local-DA.
+To monitor the logs, use this command:

 ```bash
 docker logs artroll -f
 ```

-If you observe the following output, the local development node is functioning properly:
+If you observe the following output, the local development node is running properly:

 ```bash
 ...